osmikonSEARCH

 We work together with you to identify those ego documents for which publication is sensible and feasible.
 The two main criteria are the current and future value for research and the clarification of legal issues.

 Before publication, it must be clarified to what extent copyrights, personal and other rights are affected.
-Staff of the FID for Russian, East and Southeast European Studies will work with you to investigate these questions and prepare the corresponding contracts, such as the granting of rights for online provision.
+Staff of the FID for East, Central and Southeast European Studies will work with you to investigate these questions and prepare the corresponding contracts, such as the granting of rights for online provision.
 In general, we aim to publish new materials under a Creative Commons licence in the spirit of open access.
 Restricted access models are also possible if required.

 After the legal issues have been clarified, the materials are transferred to the Bayerische Staatsbibliothek and the digitisation is carried out by experienced staff.
 Special formats such as small prints, large formats or special items such as artist books can also be processed.